thaipham98/shopify-challenge-backend/README.md

 The server is currently hosted on Replit per requirement.
 The URL is: https://shopify-challenge-backend.thaipham98.repl.co
 ### REST API
 The sample request and response of REST API is described below
-1. View list of items
+1. View list of items:
 `GET /items`

 ##### Request